 How Alcohol and Drugs Affect the Brain’s Functions

 Drugs interfere with how the brain functions.
 Some drugs, like marijuana and heroin, mimic the chemical structure of neurotransmitters and activate neurons.
-Other drugs, such as stimulants like methamphetamine and cocaine, prompt neurons to release abnormally large amounts of certain neurotransmitters.
-These latter drugs can also impede the recycling of neurotransmitters in the brain.
+Stimulant drugs, such as methamphetamine and cocaine, prompt neurons to release abnormally large amounts of the neurotransmitter dopamine, as well as norepinephrine, and serotonin.
+These addictive substances can also impede the recycling of neurotransmitters in the brain.
 Both types of drugs can alter vital functions in the brain.

-In the case of drugs such as heroin and marijuana, although the substance is mimicking a neurotransmitter in the brain the neurons aren’t activated in the same way as with naturally occurring neurotransmitters.
-This leads to abnormal messages being sent through circuits and networks in the brain.
-When it comes to stimulants, the large release of neurotransmitters and their subsequent lack of recycling leads to amplified or interrupted communication between neurons.
+In the case of drugs such as heroin and marijuana, although this addictive substance mimics a neurotransmitter in the brain the neurons aren’t activated in the same way as with naturally occurring neurotransmitters.
+This leads to abnormal messages being sent through brain circuits and networks.
+When it comes to stimulant drugs, the large release of neurotransmitters and their subsequent lack of recycling leads to amplified or interrupted communication between neurons.

-When brain functions are altered by drugs, life-sustaining functions can be compromised.
-Additionally, these changes drive compulsive drug use and drug-seeking behaviors that are a big part of addiction.
+When brain functions are altered by addictive drugs, life-sustaining functions can be compromised.
+Additionally, these changes drive compulsive drug use and drug-seeking behaviors that are a big part of substance use disorder.

 According to the National Institute on Drug Abuse (NIDA), there are certain areas of the brain most impacted by drug use.
 These are: